 Although primarily a maker, he has taught furniture workshops at The Center for Furniture Craftsmanship in Rockport Maine, Penland School of Craft, Penland NC and Peters Valley School of Craft, Layton NJ

 Blachly works mainly on commission and does occasional exhibition pieces at his studio in Warner, New Hampshire.
-His furniture is represented by Pritam & Eames, The Gallery at Somes Sound, and The League of NH Craftsman.
-In 2014 his work was included in the permanent collection of The Currier Museum of Art.
-Examples of his work have also appeared in the publications Architectural Digest, Art and Antiques and Fine Woodworking Magazine.
+His furniture has been represented by Pritam & Eames, The Gallery at Somes Sound, and The League of NH Craftsman.
+His work is also included in the permanent collection of The Currier Museum of Art and has appeared in the publications: Architectural Digest, Art and Antiques and Fine Woodworking Magazine.

 “I work very slowly and carefully at the beginning of a project, the design stages primarily.
 I’m not satisfied too easily and find that if I allow myself the time to explore and try to see what will be good for the whole piece, it’s worth the time”